narayan-jat/Deal-management-platform/README.md

 # GoDex

-A modern deal management platform for private lenders, GoDex allows those in the private lending space to quickly organize their files and deal flows, thereby increasing efficiency.
+A modern deal management platform for private lenders, GoDex allows those in the private lending space to quickly organize their files, communications and deal flows.
-## Structure